The TeamDogs Dog Show’s Best in Show winner.

 Please start the drums… It’s Ernie, the winner of the Waggiest Tail contest on Tuesday.

-In case you missed it, during the original 2020 lockdown, this wonderful waggy boy was featured in an exceedingly cute film, which showed him reunited with ‘his Nanny’ after three months apart — and wow, can that tail go fast.
+In case you missed it, during the original 2020 lockdown, this wonderful waggy boy was featured in an exceedingly cute film, which showed him reunited with ‘his nanny’ after three months apart — and wow, can that tail run fast.

 Given how many of us were moved to tears by this video, it’s a well-deserved victory for the black Cockapoo.